mjsull/DiscoPlot/README.rst

 DiscoPlot is a commandline application.
 If you're not familiar with the commandline we recommend you ask local IT support to help you install it.

-We now test DiscoPlots builds on both Linux (Ubuntu >= 12.04) and Windows 8 system.
+We test DiscoPlot builds on both Linux (Ubuntu >= 12.04) and Windows 8 system.

 You will need to install/have installed:
     * python >= 2.7 (**Python 3 is not supported**)